-Michael Fishman is the Norman Strunk Professor of Financial Institutions and was Senior Associate Dean: Curriculum and Teaching from 2011-2014.
+Michael Fishman is the Norman Strunk Professor of Financial Institutions.
+He was the Senior Associate Dean, Curriculum & Teaching from 2011-2014.
 He was the Senior Associate Dean, Faculty & Research from 2018-2021.

 Professor Fishman has published widely in finance and economics.
 His research focuses on financial market regulation and contracting.
 Recently, he has investigated insider trading, disclosure regulations, the role of self-regulatory organizations, and long-term financial contracting.
 He has won a number of research awards including the Smith Breeden Prize, awarded by the American Finance Association.
 He co-edited A Primer on Securitization (MIT Press, 1996).
 Professor Fishman has been on the editorial boards of a number of finance journals.